danforthcenter/plantcv/docs/vis_tutorial.md

 ![Screenshot](img/tutorial_images/vis/03_median_blur5.jpg)

-Here is where the pipeline branches.
+Here is where the workflow branches.
 The original image is converted from an [RGB image to LAB](rgb2lab.md) color space and we extract blue-yellow channel.
-This image is again thresholded and there is an optional [fill](fill.md) step that wasn't needed in this pipeline.
+This image is again thresholded and there is an optional [fill](fill.md) step that wasn't needed in this workflow.

 ```python
     # Convert RGB to LAB and extract the Blue channel